Tradeoffs and Comparison Complexity: Appendix: Experiments

 In the broad problem sample, choice options contain either one or two payouts; in total, there are 300 1-payout vs. 1-payout choice problems, 300 1-payout vs. 2-payout choice problems, and 300 2-payout vs. 2-payout choice problems.
 For each choice problem, the options are generated by sampling payout amounts and payout delays.
 The delays of each payout (in days) are drawn from \{0, 12, 24, 48, 72, 108, 144, 180, 216, 264, 312, 360, 420, 480, 540, 600, 660, 720\}, and the monetary amount of each payout is drawn from $\set{\$0,\$0.50,...,\$20}$ for two-payout options and $\set{\$0,\$0.50,...,\$40}$ for one-payout options.
 Rather than uniformly sampling from these ranges, we employ a sampling procedure that 1) undersamples dominance problems, 2) excludes problems involving very large value differences and problems near indifference, and 3) stratifies by CPF ratio and value difference (computed using a benchmark discount factor).

 In the selected problem sample, problems are generated from sampling the same payout amounts and delays as for the broad problem sample, but are generated using a sampling procedure that holds fixed the threshold discount rate that makes the two options in the choice problem indifferent for a DM with exponential time preferences.
 In particular, 100 problems in the selected sample involve a threshold monthly discount rate of 1 (meaning that \textit{any} individual with exponential time preferences should prefer the option that pays off earlier), and 97 problems involve a threshold monthly discount rate of 0.747.
 Within each of these subsamples of problems, approximately half involve 1-payout vs 2-payout options, and the other half involves 2-payout vs. 2-payout options.
-The sampling procedure for the selected problem sample was additionally designed to stratify by CPF ratio and to reduce variation in the value difference. \\
+The sampling procedure for the selected problem sample was additionally designed to stratify by CPF ratio and to reduce variation in the value difference.

-\textbf{Sample Collection and Screening.} In the main experiment, each subject completes 50 choice problems in total: 40 unique problems randomly drawn from the combined sample of 1100 problems, and 10 repeat problems randomly drawn from these 40 unique problems.
-Participants were recruited from Prolific, screening for subjects based in U.S. with a Prolific approval rating greater than or equal to 98\% and with 500 or more completes using Prolific's pre-screening tools.
-Participants who did not pass a comprehension check were screened out of the study.
-829 subjects in total were recruited for the study.
+In the main experiment, each subject completes 50 choice problems in total: 40 unique problems randomly drawn from the combined sample of 1100 problems, and 10 repeat problems randomly drawn from these 40 unique problems.
+Subjects were recruited from Prolific, screening for subjects based in the U.S. with a Prolific approval rating greater than or equal to 98\% and with 500 or more completes.
+Subjects who failed a comprehension check were screened out of the study.
+829 subjects in total were recruited.
 The pre-registration for this experiment can be accessed at \url{https://aspredicted.org/QCJ_S81}.